MarcKaufmann/congame/README.md

 ## Acknowledgement

-The creation of this software was supported by Közép-Europai Egyetem (KEE) / Central European University, New York (CEU NY) / Budapesti Közép-Europai Egyetem Alapítvány (CEUB-F) / Central European University Private University (CEU PU).
+The creation of this software was supported by Central European University (CEU).

 ## License